How Long Does Shoplifting Stay on Your Record? (Petty Theft Law)

 The laws outlined by the FCRA are the only federal laws regarding individuals’ criminal records and background checks.1 This leaves the majority of criminal record laws up to individual states.
 The majority of states have very few laws regarding who has access to an individual’s criminal record and for how long.

 People who are applying for jobs may find it troubling.
-How far back does a background check go for employment is one of the main concerns people have, particularly those who have a history of theft.
+How far back a background check goes for employment is one of the main concerns people have, particularly those who have a history of theft.
 As a result, the question about how to conduct an employment history background on myself was raised.

 In states with little to no laws regarding background checks, the only way for an individual to clean up their criminal record is by getting the individual crimes sealed or expunged through the courts.
 This will make the records invisible to background check agencies, such as the ones used by employers as part of a pre-employment background check.